arpoulsen/Colorado-Images/pages/about.md

 {% include feature/nav-menu.html sections="About the Collection;About the About Page" %}

 ## About the Collection
+This is a collection of images of the Poulsen family in Colorado from over the years.
+This is intended to be used as a way to reminence on family history.
+This collection of images ranges from 2007 to 2022 and features various locations and settings.

 This site is generated using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/), a project to create a free and simple digital collection using [GitHub Pages](https://pages.github.com/) from: